andrewjamesford/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/vs-code.md

 #### Why do you have to put the . after the command 'code' ?

-you have to include the `.` after the command code so that it opens folders and files relative to where you are in your directory.
-If you just type the word `code` on its own it will open a blank VS Code window in your root directory instead.
+you have to include the `.` after the command `code` so that it opens folders and files relative to where you are in your directory.
+If you just type the word `code` on its own it will open a blank VS Code window instead.